2018: Excavations at Copt Howe rock art site, Cumbria, co-directed with Richard Bradley.

 2011: Research paper presented, by invitation, at ‘Tuned City Tallin’, a performance arts event and festival staged in Tallin, Estonia.
 The sound of megalithic monuments: from Skara Brae to Stonehenge.

-2011: Orkney: monuments and transformation film commissioned by University of Edinburgh, and screened at the George Square Theatre, Edinburgh as part of the Palaeophonics performance event.
+2011: Orkney: monuments and transformation: a film commissioned by University of Edinburgh, and screened at the George Square Theatre, Edinburgh as part of the Palaeophonics performance event.

-2008 - 11: Artist in residence/illustrator for AHRC funded research project, Kilmartin, Argyll.
+2008 - 11: Artist in residence and illustrator for AHRC funded research project, Kilmartin, Argyll.
 University of Southampton.
-Co-authors a book following investigating rock art in Argyll.
 Jones, A., Freedman, D., O’Connor, B., Lamdin-Whymark, H., Tipping, R., Watson, A. 2011.
 An Animate Landscape: rock art and the prehistory of Kilmartin, Argyll, Scotland.
 Oxford: Windgather Press.

 2010: Ben Lawers Rock Art.
 Solo photographic touring exhibition, hosted by National Trust for Scotland.

-2010: Film commissioned by Eden District Council: Stones from the Sky.
+2010: Stones from the Sky: A film commissioned by Eden District Council.
 On permanent display, Penrith and Eden Museum, Cumbria

 2010: New Visions of the Past.
 Retrospective of painting and mixed media work staged by the Mill on the Fleet gallery, Gatehouse of Fleet, Dumfries and Galloway.

-2009: A Ripple on the World’s Pool with John Was: specially commissioned film screened inside York Minster at a performance event hosted by the University of York.
+2009: A Ripple on the World’s Pool: commissioned film screened inside York Minster at a performance event hosted by the University of York (with John Was).

 2008: Artworks exhibited, film screening and paper presented at the World Archaeology Congress, University College Dublin.